The PropTech Guide to Workplaces [UPDATED JUNE 2021]

 BESA is urging the government to bring in legislation to make monitoring IAQ in buildings mandatory.
 As well as this, green building rating systems like WELL, LEED, BREEAM, and many others, consider air quality as one of the critical indexes.

 Attract and retain employees

-As awareness about the importance of good IAQ continues to grow, employees are going to expect their employees to be proactive about creating a healthy indoor environment.
+As awareness about the importance of good IAQ continues to grow, employees are going to expect their employers to be proactive about creating a healthy indoor environment, especially considering the push to get employees back into offices post-pandemic.
 Environmental monitoring is a great way for companies to show that they care about the wellbeing of their staff.